 Head Diameter

-Also, if it helps, we wrote a whole blogpost going over the options of helmets for big heads.
 We also have a filter on WeighMyRack that can help find if the helmet would fit your head diameter.

-Women’s Helmet Fit Note
+Women’s vs Men’s Helmet Fit Note

 We also have a filter on WeighMyRack to quickly find all the helmets with a ponytail cutout.